balfieri/aws/README.md

 Assuming you have "." at the front of your PATH, you can have different master_inst scripts in different directories.
 Then when you cd to a particular directory, these scripts will pick up the master_inst in that directory.
 So the master_inst script gives context for most of the scripts described here.
-Alternatively, you could write one master_inst script and have it search up a directory tree until it finds the instance name is some file you keep around.
+Alternatively, you could write one master_inst script and have it search up a directory tree until it finds the instance name in some file you keep around.
 It's up to you.
-I use the former technique.
+I use the former technique whenever possible.
 </p>

 <h4>Install Software On Your Master Instance</h4>